faustbrian/sentry/cookbook/roles-and-abilities.md

 ### Independence from Global Permissions

 Context-aware permissions are completely independent from global permissions.
-A user can have different abilities in different contexts:
+A user can have different abilities in different boundaries:

 ```php
 // Global permission - can view all invoices